 I am fortunate.
 I never had anyone question my ability to homeschool because I am a teacher, and was an elementary teacher for many years before I had my first daughter.
-I guess the fact that I have a master's degree in education helps some too.
+I guess the fact that I have taught all ages and grade levels from elementary to middle-school, to high school and college and have a master’s degree in education helps some too.

 Although no one questioned my ability, some questioned my decision.
 I did have a few people to convince; namely, my mother and my aunt (a veteran public school teacher).
 Not really feeling the need to explain my decision to just anyone who asked, my mantra became, “I was a public teacher for too long and that is why I homeschool.”
 I usually said this with crooked smile in a slightly flouting manner.
 No one ever argued with me.

 I recently had a conversation with one of my “mentoring moms”, and I suggested that she and her husband arm themselves with facts and have a short response ready for whenever they encounter resistance.
 Sometimes people ask, not because they want to argue or shoot you down, but because they are truly curious how homeschooling works.
 Gather your information and have it ready for such occassions.
 Side note: I think I will write a blog post about the “facts” that I suggest people keep close at hand for those naysayers or curiosity hounds.